Roboron3042/Cyberpunk-Neon/README.md

 You can also modify and generate the theme easily with the [rnb.erb](https://github.com/romainl/vim-rnb/) file in the Resources folder.

-### Zim

-If you use Zim you can copy my style.conf into ~./config/zim

-`cp style.conf ~./config/zim/`

 ### ZSH

 Those cool prompts I have are a ZSH theme.
-Assuming you already installed ZSH and the [powerlevel9K](https://github.com/bhilburn/powerlevel9k) theme for it, you only have to copy the contents of my powerlevel9k file into your ~/.zsh
+Assuming you already installed ZSH and the [powerlevel9K](https://github.com/bhilburn/powerlevel9k) theme for it, you only have to copy the contents of the powerlevel9k file into your ~/.zsh

 ## CSS Themes